0xSR42/notes/notes-on-governance.markdown

 roughly equal proportion, amongst all castes (, community, race or religion).

-A person’s caste decides their behavior to some extent, but the likely contributing factor there is that person’s DNA, psychology and personality.
+A person’s caste decides their behavior to some extent, but the likely contributing factor there is that person’s DNA (or ancestry) and psychology (or personality).
+Therefore, a person's varna also gets affected by these traits.

 The varna system is an elegant and minimal governance system.
 It has one ordinary varna (Sudra) and three specialist ones (Brahmin, Kshatriya, Vaisya).